fusioncharts/dev_centre_docs/getting-started/react/dynamically-change-dimensions-in-react.md

 3. Create a component to include `react-fusioncharts` component.

 4. In the above sample:

 	* Use the `renderComplete` to render the charts at runtime.
-	* Use the `radioHander` for radio buttons to change the chart type.
+	* USe the `radioHander` to change the size of the chart.

 5. Add the `render()` function to create the **radio buttons** inside the `<div>`.